nicklafferty/craftycody/content/life/south-padre-island-tx.md

 After the Mercado, we headed back across the bridge to the [Ocean Palm Shopping Center](https://www.google.com/maps/place/Ocean+Palm+Shopping+Center/@26.1029064,-97.1672466,15z/data=!4m5!3m4!1s0x0:0x6fff10f5926c17a1!8m2!3d26.1029036!4d-97.1672899).
 This place has several shops to choose from and, as far as I know, all have AC!
 There's also one of those giant souvenir shops that sell t-shirts for around $6.
 It's a tourist trap, but it's fun to look around.

-We went to Karma Coffee and Books first to grab an iced coffee to fight the hot day.
+We went to [Karma Coffee and Books](https://www.facebook.com/KarmaCoffeeBooks/) first to grab an iced coffee to fight the hot day.
 It was pretty tasty!
 I always get a plain vanilla latte and this one had some hints of cinnamon and wasn't too sweet.
 The whole place smells like incense so if you're sensitive watch out.
 It's a good-sized place that also sells little desserts and books as the name suggests.

-The real start of the show at Ocean Palm is Karen's Custom Toe Rings.
+The real star of the show at Ocean Palm is [Karen's Custom Toe Rings](https://www.facebook.com/karenstoering/).
 At first, I was a little surprised that a business could run on toe rings alone, but my MIL and I went in to check it out while the guys did something else (who knows).

-Let me tell you, we had a lot of fun.
+Let me tell you, we had way too much fun.
 There were several other women in there and all were getting fitted for toe rings.
 The shop is run by a husband and wife team and it was the husband doing all of the chatting and fitting.
-He was an older guy named Mike who knew all the ins-and-outs of South Padre and also had some great food recommendations.
+He was an older guy named Mike who knew all the ins and outs of South Padre and also had some great food recommendations.

-One of the groups was a mother and her daughters who happened to originally be from DFW (small world).
-They decided to get matching toe rings
+One of the groups was a mother and her daughters who happened to originally be from DFW too (small world).
+They decided to get matching toe rings to commemorate their trip- hey it's less permanent than a tattoo!
+My MIL got really excited about it so the two of us got matching ones too.
+It was a fun bonding experience!

+They make all their rings and, from looking around, they all seem to be sterling silver or gold so you shouldn't end up with an itchy, green toe.
+They have all kinds of styles and the prices seem fair.

+Honestly, even if you're not into jewelry, you may like it.
+They're comfortable and add a cute flash when you wear your sandals.
+It's helping a small business and Mike was a great guy.

 ### Pirate's Landing Fishing Pier